amokatocaloca/Data_Engineering/README.md

 ## Building and Running the Containers

 1. **Build and start the containers:**
+   Make sure that your Docker doaemon is open running first!
    Open a terminal in the project directory and run:
    ```bash
    docker-compose up --build